Robustness

 A large amount of today's data is stored in databases.
 Building AI tools that facilitate the access to knowledge requires processing of natural language and structured data.
 We focus on neural approaches for natural language interfaces to databases, in particular structure-aware and semi-supervised methods.

-Florin Brad, Andrei Manolache, Ioana Pintilie, Dragos Tantaru
+Florin Brad, Andrei Manolache, Ioana Pintilie, Dragos Tantaru, Marius Dragoi

 Anomaly detection in Text